 With this in mind when it comes to designing a kitchen space it’s worthwhile giving thought to how to make it practical AND a place where people will feel comfortable.
 Functionality must still be a top priority but through careful planning a kitchen can be a highly versatile space which can fulfil many needs and demands.

 Look at the layout, colour scheme and the type of tables and chairs that will help promote the right atmosphere.
 Look at flexible seating arrangements that can serve multiple purposes.
 Make sure to consider power sockets, Ethernet or Wi-Fi access so that people can bring their laptop, tablet or mobile to the kitchen when they are hanging out.

 Overall the kitchen can be a great place for relaxing as well as providing a space where staff can collaborate, team-build as well as have breaks and take lunch.
 Today’s office kitchen has indeed come a long way where it now acts as a focal point of a business and a perfect tool for embodying a company’s culture and values.

 JBH Refurbishments over a full refurbishment service when it comes to workplace kitchen fit outs.
 If you’re looking to fit out a smaller area as an office tea point and we can help you with this too.

 Taking The Next Step

-To find out more about our office tea point and workplace kitchen fit out services, please see our Workplace Kitchen Fit Out and Office Tea Points Page or contact us on 0333 207 0339 or via our contact page.
+To find out more about our office tea point and workplace kitchen fit out services, please see our Workplace Kitchen Fit Out and Office Tea Points page, contact us on 0333 207 0339 or via our contact page.
 We’re happy to take you through our how we work and we can then arrange for one of our project managers to come out to visit your site and carry out a full site inspection.
 The next step would then be to provide design options and a quotation.
-Once agreed you can leave your office kitchen refurbishment in our capable hands.
+Once agreed you can leave your office refurbishment in our capable hands.